 Specify an end date on the top line for each goal and list the steps you plan to take below it.
 Clip or band your goal cards together and place them somewhere in your office where you can easily see the one goal card you’re working on to inspire and motivate you to work toward it each day.

 Seeing your goal card and the related tasks on your desk calendar serve the same purpose—a steady reminder that you’re on track and one day closer to reaching it!

 Publicly state your business goal by sharing it with colleagues or a group you belong to.
 Sharing your goal with someone will make a big difference because it is no longer just known by you.
 Others will be aware of your goal and will look forward to hearing about your journey and progress you are making along the way.

 Yes, it may be a little scary to share your goal with others.
 However, you’ll be amazed with the support you’ll get from sharing it and when you achieve your goal, they’ll be there to cheer you on and celebrate with you when you achieve it!

 7. Find Yourself an Accountability Buddy

 Your partner should be someone who you can trust to be honest and up front with you.
 It is in your best interest not to pick someone who might be hesitant to ask you the tough questions if you don’t follow through with what you said you were going to do.

 For example, picking your best friend, spouse, or significant other would more likely let you slide or will avoid asking you challenging questions because they don’t want to chance hurting your feelings or starting an argument.

 The bottom line is that your accountability buddy should be someone who will “hold your feet to the fire” and will give you constructive criticism.
 A person who is not afraid to show you tough love when you need it.

 Now it is up to you.
-What goals do you want to accomplish in your business for 2018 that will make it your best year ever?
+What business goals do you want to accomplish in your business for 2018 that will make it your best year ever?
 Share in the comments below and you will have “Step 6” completed.